-In 2019 and 2018, inventory quantities were reduced.
-These reductions resulted in liquidations of LIFO inventory quantities carried at lower costs prevailing in prior years as compared with the current cost of purchases, the effect of which decreased 2019 and 2018 costs of products sold by approximately \$0.2 million and \$0.6 million, respectively.
+In 2019 inventory quantities were reduced.
+This reduction resulted in a liquidation of LIFO inventory quantities carried at lower costs prevailing in prior years as compared with the current cost of purchases, the effect of which decreased 2019 costs of products sold by approximately \$0.2 million.

-5. Property, Plant and Equipment
+6. Property, Plant and Equipment